gausie/uclutest/Original.md

 	2. Be open to all members of the Union.

-	3. Be chaired by the Union Chair who shall endeavour to ensure a balanced debate.
+	3. Be chaired by the Union Chair.

-	4. When the Chair feels the debate has reached its conclusion they may ask for one final speech from the person against the proposal before the proposer summates.

-10. Any Members' Meeting, Union Council motion or petition requesting a Referendum must include the text of the proposal to be put to the membership.
+10. The Referendum proposal must include the text of the proposal to be put to the membership.
 It must also include the names of two members of the Union who are prepared to act as proposer and seconder of the proposal.
 It may not include a date for the Referendum, this will be decided by Union Council.

-11. Amendments to a Referendum proposal may be made only if agreed by a 75% majority vote of the originating body or by Union Council if a petition.

-12. Once submitted, a proposal can only be withdrawn by its proposer.

-13. The proposal to be considered must be displayed within 1 working day of receipt on the Union website by the Democracy and Communications Officer.

-##Section 6 - Members' Meetings

-1. All members of the Union shall be entitled to attend Members' Meetings.

-2. There shall be three types of Members' Meetings: the Annual Members' Meeting, the Welcome Members' Meeting and the Emergency Members' Meeting.

-3. Only members may vote at a Members' Meeting.

-4. Student members also have the right to speak on any motion or amendment, vote on any item of debate, raise a point of order, move for a procedural motion, call for a quorum count, call for a recount, request a ruling from the Chair, request that a guest speaker address the meeting.

-5. Members' Meetings shall take precedence over all meetings of societies wherever they are held.

-6. Quorum for a Members' Meeting shall be 0.5% of the Union Membership.
-Should the quorum not be reached within 30 minutes of the appointed time the business to be considered shall be considered at the next meeting of Union Council, except business which cannot be determined at Council.

-7. No question once decided may be reopened at the same meeting.

-8. Proof of Union membership may be required to vote or speak at a Members' Meeting.

-9. Policy passed at a Members' Meeting shall overrule that passed at Union Council, Forum or committee level except in the case of Human Resources Committee.

-###Annual Members' Meeting

-10. An Annual Members' Meeting shall be held once per annum in the second term.

-11. Union Council shall decide the time and place of the Annual Members' Meeting with the proviso that it should not be held in the first or second week of term.

-12. Notice of at least 5 working days for an Annual Members' Meeting will be given on the Union website.
-The date of the Annual Members' Meeting shall be publicised at least 6 term weeks before the meeting.

-13. The agenda for the Annual Members' Meeting shall be displayed on the Union website at least 4 working days in advance of the meeting.

-###Welcome Members' Meeting

-14. The Welcome Members' Meeting shall be held once per annum in the second or third week of the first term.

-15. The date of the Welcome Members' Meeting shall be decided by Union Council and publicised from the first day of the first term on the Union website.

-###Emergency Members' Meeting

-16. An Emergency Members' Meeting may be called by any of the following:

-	1. The Union Chair.

-	2. A proposal to Union Council, passed by a simple majority.

-	3. A member of Union Council on receipt of a written request from 2% of the student members of the Union.

-	4. A member of the Union Council on written receipt of a notice of appeal against a decision of a discipline committee.

-	5. The submission of a no confidence motion.

-	6. As a result of an inquorate Referendum.

-###Union Members' Meeting

-17. Shall be held not less than two times in each of the first and second terms.

-18. The Union Chair shall be responsible for the arrangements of an Emergency Members' Meeting.
-Notice of at least 5 working days for an Emergency Members' Meeting will be given on the Union website.

-###Procedure

-19. Minutes shall be taken by the General Manager or their appointee.

-20. A copy of the draft minutes of Members' Meetings and the motions passed must be displayed by the Democracy and Communications Officer within 10 working days of the meeting on the Union website.

-21. The Democracy and Communications Officer shall be responsible for conveying all decisions made at Members' Meetings to the membership by:
+11. Amendments to a Referendum proposal may be made only if agreed by a 75% majority vote of the originating body, at least 3 working days before voting opens.

+12. Once submitted, a Referendum proposal can only be withdrawn by the originating body.

+13. The Referendum proposal to be considered must be displayed on the Union website by the Democracy and Communications Officer within 1 working day of its calling date.

+##Section 7 - General Assemblies

+1. Members' Meetings as defined in the Memorandum & Articles shall be referred to as “General Assemblies”.

+2. All members of the Union shall be entitled to attend General Assemblies.

+3. There shall be four types of General Assemblies: the Union General Assembly, the Annual General Assembly, the Welcome General Assembly and the Extraordinary General Assembly.

+4. Only members may vote at a General Assembly.

+5. Members also have the right to speak on any motion or amendment, vote on any item of debate, move for a procedural motion, call for a quorum count, call for a recount, request a ruling from the Chair, or request that a guest speaker address the meeting.

+6. A General Assembly shall take precedence over all meetings of societies wherever they are held.

+7. Quorum for a General Assembly shall be 0.5% of the Membership.
+Should the quorum not be reached within 30 minutes of the published start time, the business to be considered shall be considered at the next meeting of Union Council, except business which cannot be determined at Union Council, or the next scheduled General Assembly, whichever is soonest.

+8. No question once decided may be reopened at the same meeting.

+9. Proof of Union membership may be required to vote or speak at a General Assembly.

+10. Policy adopted at a General Assembly shall overrule any policy determined by Union Council.

+11. A General Assembly, by a majority vote, may also choose to exercise any power ordinarily vested in Union Council, unless explicitly prohibited from doing so.

+### Annual General Assembly

+12. An Annual General Assembly shall be held once per annum in the second term.

+13. Union Council shall approve the time and place of the Annual General Assembly with the proviso that it should not be held in the first or second week of term.

+14. Notice of at least 5 working days for an Annual General Assembly will be given on the Union website.
+The date of the Annual General Assembly shall be publicised at least 6 term weeks before the meeting.

+15. The agenda for the Annual General Assembly shall be displayed on the Union website at least 3 working days in advance of the meeting.

+### Welcome General Assembly

+16. The Welcome General Assembly shall be held once per annum in the second or third week of the first term.

+17. The date of the Welcome General Assembly shall be approved by Union Council and publicised from the first day of the first term on the Union website, and in any material posted to members and incoming students during the Summer.

+### Extraordinary General Assembly

+18. Notice of at least 5 working days for an Extraordinary General Assembly will be given on the Union website.

+19. The Union Chair may be required to call an Extraordinary General Assembly by any of the following:

+	1. A proposal to Union Council, passed by a simple majority.

+	2. A member of Union Council on receipt of a written request from 2% of the student members of the Union.

+	3. A member of Union Council on written receipt of a notice of appeal against a decision of a disciplinary hearing.

+	4. As required by no confidence and recall procedures specified elsewhere.

+	5. As a result of an inquorate Referendum.

+	6. The Union Chair may also decide to call an Extraordinary General Meeting without a request.

+### Union General Assembly

+20. Shall be at least twice in each of the first and second terms.

+21. The Union Chair shall be responsible for the arrangements of an Extraordinary General Assembly.

+22. Notice of at least 3 term weeks will be given on the Union website and by email to all Members for each Union General Assembly.

+### Procedure

+23. Minutes shall be taken by the General Manager or their appointee.

+24. A copy of the draft minutes of General Assemblies and the motions passed must be displayed by the Democracy and Communications Officer within 10 working days of the meeting on the Union website.

+25. The Democracy and Communications Officer shall be responsible for conveying all decisions made at General Assemblies to the membership by:

 	1. Including a summary of business on the Union website.

-	2. Submitting details to the editor of the student paper.
+	2. Submitting details to the editors of UCLU student media outlets.

 	3. Any other means as outlined by Union Council from time to time.

-22. The business in the Annual Members' Meeting shall be:
+26. The business in the Annual General Assembly shall be:

-	1. Minutes of previous Members' Meetings.
+	1. Minutes of previous General Assemblies.

 	2. Matters Arising.